griby/ray-tracing-series/README.md

 In this second example (see above), the bigger glass sphere in the center is tainted green and more of the smaller spheres are made out of glass (dielectric with refraction index = 1.5).

-Those glass spheres appear to be "floating" because they let the light pass through them, and thus, don't project any shadows.
-Also it's interesting to see how the refraction flips the image of what's behind them.
+Those glass spheres appear to be "floating" because light simply passes through them, so they cast no shadow.
+Also it's interesting to notice how the refraction flips the image of what's behind them.

 ![alt text](output/v1.0_example_3.jpg)